 6.1.1.2 Conformance requirement

 CR 1 Following insertion of the UICC and switching on the UE, the Terminal shall check the state of the PIN.
-If the PIN is enabled, the Terminal asks the user for PIN verification
+If the PIN is enabled, the UE asks the user for PIN verification

-CR 2 The VERIFY PIN function verifies the PIN presented by the Terminal to the UICC.
+CR 2 The VERIFY PIN function verifies the PIN presented by the ME to the UICC.

 CR 3 Indication of a successful pin verification is presented to user.